stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 users will be notified.
 Polling interval field takes an integer in milliseconds to specify how often the query will be fired to check if any change happened.

-If push notification is supported, leaves `0`.
+If your query supports push notifications, leave the polling interval as `0`.
-If the query returns non-deterministic results (e.g., returning a random number), set polling interval to `-1`, which means the system will not allow it to be monitored.
+If the query returns non-deterministic results (e.g., a random number), set polling interval to `-1`, which will prevent the user from monitoring it.

 ### Example Commands
-The example commands provide both documentation for the user (they will be provided by `help <global-name>`) and training data for the system.
+The example commands provide both documentation for the user (they will be provided by `help <name>`) and training data for the system.
 The accuracy of the parser heavily relies on the quality and quantity of examples.
 Thus, developers are recommended to write as many example commands as possible to cover all possible usage of your device.
-The same with confirmation, argument can be referred with `$argname`.

 Each example command requires a natural language utterance and its corresponding ThingTalk Program.
 Please refer to [ThingTalk for Example Commands](/doc/thingpedia-device-intro-example-commands.md) for details.

 ### Submission
 The device will not automatically become available to users after submission, it is only available to you for testing.
 So feel free to click the `submit` button at the bottom of the page to save your manifest.

+After submission, the natural language model is automatically trained in the background.
+You should see the progress of the training in the device details page.

 ---